-If you think custom blinds might be the right choice for your home but aren’t sure which ones will fit your windows and décor, let the window treatment specialists at Delux Drapery & Shade Co. help you make the right choice.
-We are located in Ann Arbor, Michigan and service Ypsilanti, Saline, Chelsea, Dexter, Manchester, Howell, Brighton, all of Washtenaw County, and all surrounding communities.
+The professional designers at Delux Drapery and Shade Company can assist you in choosing the right design options for your home.
+We are located in Ann Arbor, MI and service Ypsilanti, Saline, Chelsea, Dexter, Manchester, Howell, Brighton, all of Washtenaw County and all surrounding communities.